gbhl/bhl-open-data/README.md

 ### OCR

-OCR is stored as individual text files mostly in parallel to the page images.
+OCR is stored as individual text files in parallel to the page images.
+The OCR is broken into two sets of files, one for *items* and one for *parts*. *Items* are usually cover-to-cover book-like things while *Parts* are usually individual journal articles.

 ### Data